Beautiful in His Eyes

 Dream Griever

 It is easy for me to see all of the good that Marilyn has done throughout her life for individuals and for the communities in which she has lived.
-She does acknowledge some of this, but it has been important for her to grieve her original dream.
-She goes about this while at the same time dealing with severe, chronic pain issues, and with an adult daughter who continues to require significant support.
+She does acknowledge some of this, but it has been important for her to grieve the original dream.
+She goes about this while at the same time dealing with severe, chronic pain issues and an adult daughter who continues to require significant support.
 Day by day Marilyn faces her challenges, continues to take one generative step after another, and strives to remain grateful.

 Over coffee we caught up on events and made plans to tour a local botanical garden that features a “Monet Pond.”
-Marilyn will be 87 at the end of the summer.
+Marilyn will be 89 at the end of the summer.
 When I left her house she was taking a phone call from a young man seeking help with his girlfriend.
-I heard the tone of her voice shift to that of a caring professional.
-I left quietly with a smile and a wave, feeling proud and inspired.
-Marilyn hasn’t created the retreat center that she’d always dreamt of, but she has forever changed countless lives including my own.
-I hope that one day she is fulfilled by the alternate, unplanned course in her life that blessedly intersected with ours.
+As I closed her door I heard the tone of her voice shift to that of a caring professional.
+I quietly smiled, feeling proud and inspired.

 Polyanna